Step 1: Surface Preparation

 - Work in a well-ventilated area.

-- Stir thoroughly to reincorporate solids that have settled to the bottom of the can using a power drill and mixer (recommended) or by hand with a paint stick.
-Do not shake.
-See this video here: How To Mix Conversion Varnish.
+- Stir thoroughly to reincorporate solids that have settled to the bottom of the can before and throughout the application process.

-- Test for adhesion when applying over an existing finish.
+- Test for color & adhesion over existing sealed surfaces.

-- Thin as desired, with distilled water (before or after mixing with NCO catalyst); start with 5%,adding up to 10% by volume.
+- Thin as desired with distilled water; start with 5%, adding up to 10% by volume.

 - Increase open time, if needed, with 10-15% General Finishes Extender if allowed by local regulations.
 GF Extender will improve flow and leveling and increase open time, which is helpful in dry climates.

-- If a faster build is desired over raw wood, use General Finishes Sanding Sealer for the first coat, followed by 2 coats of Enduro Conversion Varnish.
+- If a faster build is desired over raw wood, use General Finishes Sanding Sealer for the first coat, followed by 2 coats of White Poly.

 - Finish sand between coats with a fine-grade (220-320) foam sanding pad to improve smoothness and adhesion.